Updated 29.04.25

 Benefits Included

-Most BiKs will need to be reported in this way, including items such as company cars, medical insurance, and other non-cash benefits.
-However, employer-provided living accommodation and beneficial loans will be mandated to be reported later, although employers can voluntarily payroll these benefits from April 2026.
+Most BiKs will need to be reported in this way.
+Including; company cars, medical insurance, and non-cash benefits.
+However, employers providing living accommodation and beneficial loans will be mandated at a later date.
+Employers can voluntarily payroll these benefits from April 2026.

 Benefits Exempt from Payrolling